alexanderovie/datos/docs/classes/FeaturedSnippetDataforseoLabsSerpElementItem.md

 > `optional` **estimated\_paid\_traffic\_cost**: `number`

-Defined in: main.ts:116458
+Defined in: main.ts:117844

-estimated cost of monthly search traffic represents the estimated cost of paid monthly traffic (USD) based on etv and cpc values of all keywords in the category that the domain ranks for learn more about how the metric is calculated in this help center article
+estimated cost of converting organic search traffic into paid represents the estimated monthly cost of running ads (USD) for the returned keyword;
+the metric is calculated as the product of organic etv and paid cpc values and indicates the cost of driving the estimated volume of monthly organic traffic through PPC advertising in Bing Search learn more about how the metric is calculated in this help center article

 #### Implementation of